vana-com/personal-server/README.md

 [Jump to Quick Start](#quick-start)

-Bring your personal data to life!
-Selfie offers OpenAI-compatible APIs that bring your data into LLM awareness.
-Selfie also empowers you to directly search your data with natural language.
-Selfie runs 100% locally by default to keep your data private.
+Imagine AI that is not just smart, but personal.
+Selfie turns your data into APIs for text generation and natural language search that can power chatbots, storytelling experiences, games, and more.

+Selfie is a local-first, open-source project that runs on your device.

-## Features
+## Core Features

+Selfie offers a more personalized interaction between you and the digital world via:

-* Mix your data into text completions using OpenAI-compatible clients like [OpenAI SDKs](https://platform.openai.com/docs/libraries) and [SillyTavern](https://sillytavernai.com).
+* **Text Completions:** Mix your data into text completions using any OpenAI-compatible tool (like [OpenAI SDKs](https://platform.openai.com/docs/libraries) and [SillyTavern](https://sillytavernai.com)) or the API.
-* Quickly drop in any text file, with enhanced support for conversations exported from messaging platforms.
+* **Simple Data Import**: Quickly import any text file, with enhanced support for messaging platform exports.
-* Runs locally by default to keep your data private.
-* Hosted LLMs from OpenAI, Replicate, etc. are supported too.
+* **Use Any LLM**: Use local (default) or hosted LLMs from OpenAI, Replicate, etc.
-* APIs for directly and selectively querying your data in natural language.
+* **Direct Queries**: Search your data with natural language.

-### Personalized Chat
+### Web-Based UI

+Selfie comes with a local UI for importing and interacting with your data.

+**Personalized Chat**

 <img alt="selfie-augmentation" src="./docs/images/playground-use-data.png" height="300px">

-### Natural Search
+**Semantic Search**

 <img alt="selfie-search" src="./docs/images/playground-search.png" height="250px">

-### API Support
+### Full API Support

+Selfie provides a full API for OpenAI-style text completions and search.

 ```bash
 curl -X POST 'http://localhost:8181/v1/chat/completions' \